autodarts/docs/content/en/getting-started/cameras.md

 ---
-title: "Cameras"
+title: Cameras
-language: "English"
-author: "Steve_Mutter"
+author: Steve_Mutter
+lang: en
 weight: 3
-lang: "en"
 ---

 Autodarts supports a wide range of webcams.
 However, it is not recommended to just buy the cheapest cameras available.
 Based on the experiences of the community, we have already curated a selection of suitable cameras.